CleverCloud/doc.clever-cloud.com/administrate/zone-migration.md

 #### Increased latency

 Once your application has been redeployed to your target zone, your application's domain will still have its DNS pointing to the old zone.
-As a consequence, it may increase the latency for your users.
+As a consequence, the may increase the latency for your users.
 For example, if you are migrating from Paris (PAR) to Montreal (MTL), your visitors will connect to our Paris infrastructure, which will then redirect the trafic to our Montreal infrastructure, leading to requests taking more time.